sijucj/spry/README.md

 - AI prompt notebooks that emit structured JSON
 - Documentation that proves its own examples work

-Here’s the **updated `Getting Started with Spry for SQLPage`** section for your README — rewritten to make `cli.ts init` the fastest and recommended path for bootstrapping new projects while preserving all technical context and accuracy.

 ## Getting Started with Spry for SQLPage

 Spry can scaffold a complete **Markdown + SQLPage** project in seconds using the